-If you thought Bruce Wayne had some parent issues, the tortured billionaire has nothing on these anime and manga characters who have some serious emotional complexity driving their relationship with their parents.
+If you thought Bruce Wayne had some parent issues, the tortured billionaire has nothing on these anime and manga characters who have some serious emotional complexity driving their relationships with their parents.

 The rest of the series is spent searching for the Philosopher's Stone - a powerful talisman that supposedly allows the wielder to overcome the rules of equivalent exchange in alchemy.
-Edward's goal is to bring his brother's body back, so he doesn't have to live in a suit of armor anymore.
-What's worse is later in the series their mother does actually come back in the form of the homunculus named Sloth, who serves as secretary to King Bradley.
+Edward's goal is to bring his brother's body back so he doesn't have to live in a suit of armor anymore.
+What's worse is that later in the series, their mother does actually come back in the form of a homunculus named Sloth, who serves as secretary to King Bradley.
 The boys unknowingly created her the night they tried to bring their mother back, and Edward is ultimately the one to destroy her by turning her body into ethanol.
 Someone get this kid some counseling, and fast.

-It’s hard out here for a mercenary leader, and no one is more evident of that fact than the shout-happy, demon-killing machine, Guts, the star of Berserk.
+It’s hard out here for a mercenary leader, and no one is more aware of that fact than the shout-happy, demon-slaying machine Guts, the star of Berserk.
 Raised by an adopted father named Gambino, a mercenary leader himself, Guts spent his entire life learning the trade under borderline cruel, absolutely loveless circumstances.